This is where we begin.

 Frequently Asked Questions

-Ideally during the second or third trimester of pregnancy so there is enough time to put the right support structures in place.
+Ideally during the second or third trimester of pregnancy, so there is enough time to put the right support structures in place before your baby arrives.
+That said, it is never too late to begin.